Containers

 to execute arbitrary

-commands (or scripts) within the image.
+commands (or scripts) within the container.

 An example job submission script to run a serial job that executes the

-runscript within the hello-world.sif
+runscript within a container based on the container image in the hello-world.sif

-ARCHER2 login node would be as follows.
+file that we downloaded previously to an ARCHER2 login node would be as follows.

 #!/bin/bash --login